 Alumni Dependent Scholarship (Up to $1,000 per student)

 Awarded to dependents of persons who have completed 30 credits of coursework at Biola University (including Talbot School of Theology, Rosemead School of Psychology, or Cook School of Intercultural Studies).
-Faculty and staff dependents are not eligible.
+Tuition Waiver eligible faculty and staff dependents are not eligible for this scholarship.